 Clifton Primary School

-A welcoming learning environment for ever-growing student numbers
+A welcoming learning environment to inspire future generations

 A primary school based in the heart of Birmingham has undergone a £1.5m transformation to extend its facilities to accommodate the growing number of pupils attending its school.

-Clifton Primary School was extended by 404m², by remodelling its original reception and Key Stage 1 building.
-Designed by Bournville Architects and completed in September 2014, the development of the Early Years Foundation Stage building created a coherent unit for the schools 60-place nursery and 4 Reception classes, fully accessible for children with Special Educational Needs and Disabilities.
+Clifton Primary School was extended by 404m², after the remodel of its original reception and Key Stage 1 building.
+Designed by Bournville Architects and completed in September 2014, the development of the Early Years Foundation Stage building has created a coherent space for the schools 60-place nursery and 4 Reception classes, fully accessible for children with Special Educational Needs and Disabilities.

 The masterplan for the project also addressed the school’s ‘Eco Warriors’ programme, a scheme with objectives focussed on sustainability.
 We have incorporated low water consumption fittings, a low impact and energy efficient internal lighting system and rainwater harvesting into the building’s design.